 - 8.10 The process of updating the CPI basket is to make the weights assigned to elementary aggregates representative of current consumer spending patterns.
-In the past, the basket for the CPI was updated every four to five years 96 using new expenditure data from the most recent SHS.
-Starting with the 2011 basket update, the CPI weights are updated biennially.
-While there is no rule as to how often a CPI basket should be updated, there is general agreement among CPI compilers that more frequent basket updates are preferred.
-97 - 8.11 In addition to updating and assuring the quality of the weights, the exercise of a basket update also provides an opportunity to review and update other aspects of the indices which may include: - 8.11.1 Changing the product and/or geographical classifications to be more representative. - 8.11.2 Reviewing and updating the sample of representative products and outlets. - 8.11.3 Updating weights below the elementary aggregate level. - 8.11.4 Reviewing methods and concepts for the elementary indices. - 8.11.5 Updating documentation and products for dissemination. - 8.12 The final stage of a basket update is to chain-link the new fixed-quantity basket to the old fixed-quantity basket in order to produce indices that are a continuous time series.
+In the past, the basket for the CPI was updated every four to five years using new expenditure data from the most recent SHS.
+Starting with the 2011 basket update, the CPI weights were updated biennially until the 2021 basket update, from which point the basket update is performed on an annual basis.
+While there is no rule as to how often a CPI basket updates should be updated, there is general agreement among CPI compilers that more frequent basket updates are preferred. - 8.11 In addition to updating and assuring the quality of the weights, the exercise of a basket update also provides an opportunity to review and update other aspects of the indices which may include: - 8.11.5 Changing the product and/or geographical classifications to be more representative. - 8.11.6 Reviewing and updating the sample of representative products (RP) and outlets. - 8.11.7 Updating weights below the elementary aggregate level. - 8.11.8 Reviewing methods and concepts for the elementary indices. - 8.11.9 Updating documentation and products for dissemination. - 8.12 The final stage of a basket update is to chain-link the new fixed-quantity basket to the old fixed-quantity basket in order to produce indices that are a continuous time series.
 For this reason, the CPI is referred to as a chain of fixed-basket indices.